hmf/javaFXClientMill/README.md

 ### Java Examples

-The [HelloWorldJava/src/helloworld/HelloWorld.java](HelloWorldJava/src/helloworld/HelloWorld.java) shows how to start a OpenFX Java application using [Mill (HelloWorldJava module)](build.sc#L296).
+The [HelloWorldJava/src/helloworld/HelloWorld.java](HelloWorldJava/src/helloworld/HelloWorld.java) shows how to start a OpenFX Java application using the [Mill HelloWorldJava module](build.sc#L301).
 Here is a list of possible commands:

 ```bash
 $ ./mill -i HelloWorldJava.run